OlivierMounicq/CSharpNotes/Memory-Management/Memory.md

 The heap contains:
 - the reference variable
 - the static variable (even if the static variable type is a value type)
+- the array (even if the nested variable type is a value type)

 ####The memory size